 It was our honor and privilege to partner with the University of Missouri St. Louis, Howard University and to consult with the US Department of Justice to host The National Youth Summit on Education, Justice, and the US Economy.
 We look forward to future partnerships in continuing our efforts to raise the bar on academic achievement and changing the landscape of over-criminalization of our children.

-We are grateful to all of our volunteers and advisors and especially for the past assistance of Senator Claire McCaskill and her Deputy Chief of Staff, Tod Martin, for his assistance in developing first The National Youth Summit and in communicating with The White House to secure the potential participation of the President of the United States, Barack Obama.
+We are grateful to all of our volunteers and advisors and especially for the past assistance of Senator Claire McCaskill and her Deputy Chief of Staff, Tod Martin, for his assistance in developing first The National Youth Summit and in communicating with The White House to attempt to secure the participation of then President of the United States, Barack Obama.
+It was through those efforts that The National Youth Summit has become a leading force in social justice education.